-The next Eaquals annual international conference will be held in Venice, 28-30 April 2022.
+The next Eaquals annual international conference will be held in Tallinn, Estonia on 27-29th April 2023.

-Eaquals Online 2021
+Eaquals Online 2022

-Eaquals Online welcomed just under 1,000 participants to the online training sessions which ran over two days on 16th & 17th of April 2021.
+Eaquals Online welcomed participants to the online training sessions which ran over two days on 21st-22nd October 2022.

-The event was officially opened by Eaquals Executive Director, Lou McLaughlin, and Eaquals Chair, Thom Kiddle, who both reflected on the ongoing challenges as a result of the pandemic and the continued response throughout the sector.
+The event was officially opened by Eaquals Executive Director, Lou McLaughlin, and Eaquals Chair, Thom Kiddle, who highlighted the main themes of the event and reflected on ongoing developments in the sector.

-The programme for Eaquals Online focused on providing input, support, training, discussion options and case studies around 4 strands that are of great relevance: Pastoral Care Online, Adapting Management for 2021 Needs, Eaquals@30: Then & Now, The Classroom in 2021, and Voices & Insights.
+The programme for Eaquals Online focused on providing input, support, training, discussion options and case studies around strands that are of great relevance: EDI in language education, Wellbeing in the workplace and the Future of Online Learning.
 The sessions were linked together so that each provided an overview of the theory and worked through this to the more practical and experiential reports from Eaquals members by means of their shared experiences and panel discussions.

-Eaquals Online showcased the knowledge and expertise from within the Eaquals network.
+As always, Eaquals Online showcased the knowledge and expertise from within the Eaquals network.
 The majority of speakers were Eaquals members who were keen to share their experience and work together to deliver quality teaching and support learning - underpinning the Eaquals ethos.